luizpvas/explicit/README.md

 # Explicit

-Explicit is a validation and documentation library for JSON APIs that enforces documented types at runtime.
+Explicit is a validation and documentation library for REST APIs that enforces documented types at runtime.

 1. [Installation](#installation)